thehui87/Learning-Godot/class_windowdialog.md

   * [TextureButton](class_texturebutton)  **[`get_close_button`](#get_close_button)**  **(** **)**

 ###  Description
 Windowdialog is the base class for all window-based dialogs.
-It's a by-default toplevel [[control|Control]] that draws a window decoration and allows motion and resizing.
+It's a by-default toplevel [Control](class_control) that draws a window decoration and allows motion and resizing.

 ###  Member Function Description